An FAQ list to help you understand how it works.

 4. How much does it cost?

 We have multiple programs for both kids and adults and the cost vary based on how much you want to work out per week and per day.
 At the moment, it’s $19.99 to a 2 class trial.
 Create a profile to get started and visit our First Time section to learn more.
-Call our front desk to get more detials about our programs and prices.
+Call our front desk to get more details about our programs and prices.

 6. Are you fully insured?